datapfranc/datapfranc.github.io-src/content/BRD_why.md

 ### Passion

-To keep on working on any personal project you need motivation, that's a given.
-Without any constraints or external pressure to work on something, what else can help you maintain motivation?
+To keep on working on any personal project you need above all **motivation**.
+Without any constraints or external pressure to work on something, what can help you maintain motivation?
 Are factors like potential gain, popularity or recognition enough?
 Answer from personal experience: no.. these probably help at the beginning, but on the long run they'll leave you unfulfilled.

 So what else can bring you lasting motivation?
 One word: passion!
 Working on stuff compatible with personal interest will make work less like *work* and more like *leisure*!
 Personally, I enjoy working on data-oriented projects.
 So if I can find a subject that is appealing to me, then I'm all well.
 Like most people, there are a lot of subjects I find interesting, but the challenge is to find one where some data content exist out there that can easily be integrated inside a database.